The GIST of Gastrointestinal Stromal Tumors of the Stomach

 Observation via endoscopic surveillance

-The typical recommendation for GISTs that are smaller than 2 cm is observation, especially if they are asymptomatic and have a low risk of progression or metastasis.
+Observation is the typical recommendation for GISTs smaller than 2cm, especially if they are asymptomatic and have a low risk of progression or metastasis.
 This approach involves regular surveillance via endoscopic techniques, like endoscopic ultrasound (EUS) with fine-needle aspiration, to assess any changes in the tumor size or behavior over time.

-If endoscopic surveillance reveals that the GIST is growing significantly or has features suggesting high risk of progression, such as high mitotic rate, ulceration and irregular tumor borders, surgical resection should be considered.
+• has features suggesting high risk of progression, such as high mitotic rate, ulceration and irregular tumor borders

 Surgery